 Fitness programs, injury prevention, and rehabilitation treatment are a few of the many responsibilities of athletic trainers.
 Athletic Training is a rapidly growing and respected professional field of study and practice.
-NWCCD’s Athletic Training Associate of Science program combines high quality academic instruction with many opportunities for hands-on learning.
+The Northern Wyoming Community College District’s (NWCCD) Athletic Training Associate of Science program combines high quality academic instruction with many opportunities for hands-on learning.
 This program is an exact fit if you are interested in the study and practice of preventative and rehabilitative medicine.

-- You will learn from well qualified and experienced faculty and have opportunities to work with a variety of athletic teams.
+- You will learn from well qualified and experienced faculty and have opportunities to work with a variety of athletic teams and/or businesses.

 - Take a variety of courses related to human anatomy, physiology, rehabilitation, and strength and conditioning.